poteto/terraform/README.md

 end
 ```

-Then, define a new `Terraformer`, which is also a `Plug`.
-Any request that goes to a route that isn't defined on your Phoenix app will hit this plug, and you can then handle it:
+Then, define a new `Terraformer`, which uses `Plug.Router`.
+Any request that goes to a route that isn't defined on your Phoenix app will hit this plug, and you can then handle it using a familiar DSL:

 ```elixir
 defmodule MyApp.Terraformers.Foo do
-  alias MyApp.Clients.Foo # example client made with HTTPoison use Plug.Router plug :match plug :dispatch
+  alias MyApp.Clients.Foo # example client made with HTTPoison use Plug.Router

+  plug :match
+  plug :dispatch